Garden Rope Fence

 Lastly, you need to check that everything is sturdy and secure.
 The rope posts shouldn’t wobble when touched; but if they do, simply add more soil to the hole and make sure it’s compacted down as much as possible.
 For rope fences that have been threaded or tied with knots, it’s also a good idea to secure them in place (and ensure they won’t unravel) by using nails or screws.

-Start building your rope fence today
+Start building your garden rope fence today

 Compared to other types of garden partition, a decorative rope fence is relatively easy to make.
 And, thanks to our handy step-by-step guide, you can have it up-and-running in no time – creating a pleasant space for you and the family to enjoy this summer.
 So, what are you waiting for?